Abasz/ESPRowingMonitor/docs/settings.md

 ## Sensor signal filter settings

 These settings refer to the nose reduction of the reed/hall sensor signal.
-Please note that this is significantly simpler than the filtering ORM does.
+Please note that this is significantly simpler than the filtering that ORM does.
 Hence the use of a hall sensor is recommended, though I have tested this with reeds and issues generally only occur at a relatively slower rotation speed of the flywheel.
 There are several good resources on this topic.
-ORM has this [discussion](https://github.com/laberning/openrowingmonitor/discussions/121) and [this](https://github.com/laberning/openrowingmonitor/discussions/122) on the topic as well as a [youtube video](https://www.youtube.com/watch?v=7LimjYS04FQ&t=272s) on who reeds work.
+ORM has this [discussion](https://github.com/laberning/openrowingmonitor/discussions/121) and [this](https://github.com/laberning/openrowingmonitor/discussions/122) on the topic as well as a [youtube video](https://www.youtube.com/watch?v=7LimjYS04FQ&t=272s) on how reeds work.

 ### ROTATION_DEBOUNCE_TIME_MIN

 The minimum time that should elapse between two impulses to be considered as valid impulse in milliseconds.

-Generally for an air rower that produces 3 impulses per rotation 7 should be fine, while for a concept 2 5 is used.
+Generally for an air rower that produces 3 impulses per rotation, 7 should be fine, while for a Concept2, 5 is used.

 ### ROWING_STOPPED_THRESHOLD_PERIOD